 - Challenge Exams

-The College-Level Examination Program® offers 34 exams that are administered during the academic year at the URI Providence Campus in Room 329.
+The College-Level Examination Program® offers 34 exams.
+There are General Education exams and Subject exams.
 The exams allow people who have acquired knowledge outside the usual educational settings, such as through independent or prior study, on-the-job training, or cultural pursuits-to show they have learned college-level material so that they can bypass certain college courses.
 You can take examinations in a wide variety of topics to earn credit towards your degree.
 These exams cover material usually taught in the first two years of a bachelor's degree program.
 Most exams cover approximately one semester of material, although there are some exams that cover 6 credits worth of material.

 Shorten time for degree